-Justin practices as a trial advocate within the full spectrum of child law from complex private law disputes including those cases with a jurisdictional element such as relocation cases, through to public law matters where the children are separately represented, in Wardship, and where issues involving the Hague Convention and Brussels II Revised are relevant.
+Justin Slater practices as a trial advocate within the full spectrum of child law from complex private law disputes, including those cases with a jurisdictional element such as relocation cases, through to public law matters where the children are separately represented, in Wardship, and where issues involving the Hague Convention and Brussels II Revised are relevant.

 His particular expertise lies within public law care and adoption proceedings where he receives a balance of instructions from public authorities and lay parties alike.
 He has a significant talent dealing with experts and the cross-examination of vulnerable witnesses involved in suspected sexual abuse, or where serious violence within the family has taken place, including those where children have been directly and seriously harmed.